On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

-If we assume $n = O(q)$, which is all that would be required to keep the prediction error bounded asymptotically, then in this situation, we see that $L^* = O(q)$.
-This could be a substantial reduction over the original dimension of the data, $p$, and would result in a corresponding large reduction in the computational cost of regression.
+We now comment the optimal choice of $L$ and computational complexity.
+If we assume fixed $\|\mbb\beta^*\|_2$ and $n = O(q)$, which is all that would be required to keep the prediction error bounded asymptotically, then the optimal dimension of the min-wise projection scales as $L_b^* = O(q)$, considering $b$ fixed here.
+This dimension will in general be a substantial reduction over the original dimension of the data, $p$, and would result in a correspondingly large reduction in the computational cost of regression.
 Indeed, ridge regression or the LAR algorithm \citep{efron04least} applied to $\mb X$ would have complexity $O(q^2 p)$, and one would expect that the Lasso \citep{tibshirani96regression} would have similar computational cost.
-In contrast OLS applied to $\mb S$ would only require $O(q^3)$ operations, an improvement of $q/p$.
+In contrast, OLS applied to $\mb S$ would only require $O(q^3)$ operations, an improvement of $q/p$.
+The discussion above considered an optimal choice of $L \approx L_b^*$.
+Even if we cannot afford to work with the optimal dimension $L_b^*$ for computational reasons, the bound will still be useful for smaller values of $L$.
+The guarantee on prediction accuracy could not be obtained if, for example, simply a random subset of $L$ predictors were chosen and the remaining ones discarded.

-The discussion above considered an optimal choice of $L \approx L^*$.
-Even if we cannot afford to work with the optimal dimension $L^*$ for computational reasons, the bound will still be useful for smaller values of $L$.
-The guarantee on prediction accuracy afforded by random-sign hashing could not be obtained if, for example, a random subset of the predictors were chosen and remaining ones discarded.
+The dependence of the bound on $b$ is also interesting: a minimum value occurs for $b=1$.
+However, this would imply a larger value of $L^*_b$.
+Note the memory requirement for storing $\mb S$ would be $O(nL^*_b b)$ as $b$ bits would be required to store the locations of each of the $nL^*_b$ nonzeroes.
+We see that with a constraint on $nbL$ or on the number of permutations $L$, larger values of $b$ are more favourable, particularly with high sparsity, as this would tend to make $\|\mbb\beta^*\|_b$ not much larger than $\|\mbb\beta^*\|_2$.
+A different perspective on the optimal choice of $b$ based on the variance of inner products of rows of $\mb S$ is taken in \citet{li2011theory}, with similar conclusions.